krisnova/.net/content/posts/ego-death.md

 I believe social media has drifted to a doom and horror conduit similar to the tabloids.
 Shock sites, devoid of hope.
 The more repulsive, the better.
-Akin to "Curiosity Slowing" of traffic driving past a gruesome accident.
+Akin to "Curiosity Slowing" of traffic passing a gruesome accident.
 Everyone wants to slow to gawk at the carnage -- nobody wants to stop and lend a hand.

 There is no argument that horrific things are occuring in the world.